About Dawn Tiura

 Dawn Tiura is the President and CEO of Sourcing Industry Group.
 Dawn is passionate about raising the executive presence of sourcing, procurement, and outsourcing professionals.
 Dawn is frequently named as a "Pro to Know" by Supply & Demand Chain Executive magazine and was listed as one of 2012's Top Female Supply Chain Leaders.
 She has contributed to and been quoted in dozens of magazines, white papers, and publications.
 We are happy and honored to have someone of her stature on our interview series today.

 We have the pleasure of welcoming Ekta today to our interview series.
 I’m Ekta Mishra from the peopleHum team.
 Before we begin, just a quick intro of PeopleHum - peopleHum is an end-to-end, one-view, integrated human capital management automation platform, the winner of the 2019 global Codie Award for HCM that is specifically built for crafted employee experiences and the future of work.
-We run the peopleHum blog and video channel which receives upwards of 200,000 visitors a year and publish around 2 interviews with well-known names globally, every month.

 Welcome Dawn, we’re thrilled to have you.